rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 contributors: Steven Spencer, Ganna Zhyrnova
 ---

-# Lab 3: Auditing the System
+# Lab 3 - Auditing the System

 ## Objectives

 After completing this lab, you will be able to:

 - create a simple and custom auditing tool from scratch
-- use and understand security auditing tools like tripwire
+- use and understand security auditing tools like Tripwire

 Estimated time to complete this lab: 90 minutes

 ## A simple home grown integrity checker

-Before we begin to install and configure tripwire, we create a sample script that performs a similar function.
+Before we begin to install and configure Tripwire, we create a sample script that performs a similar function.
 This script will help in gaining a better understanding of how Tripwire and similar tools function.

 The script relies heavily on the md5sum program.
 The md5sum program is used to compute a 128-bit checksum (or "fingerprint") for a specified FILE.